KenYuChang/KenYuChang/README.md

 Hi there👋
 My name is Ken.
 I am a junior backend developer, currently living in Taiwan.
-I am a optimistic, outgoing and sporting guy, but sometimes love to stay in specific place to learn codeing, mostly coffee shop lol
+I am a optimistic, outgoing and sporting guy, but sometimes love to stay in specific place to learn coding, mostly coffee shop lol

 ## 🔭 Goals of 2023